AboudJbara/PlutoCharonCR3BP/README.md

 ```
 The demo reproduces the canonical horseshoe figure shown in the paper.

 Each figure in the paper corresponds to a script in the `scripts/` directory, which includes brief comments explaining the parameter modifications required to generate each result.
+Each script may take up to 20 seconds to run.

 Rendered figures appear in the figures/ directory.